-- 3.1.
-Membership of the Committee shall consist financial members of the Society who may be appointed for a period of one (1) year.
+3.1.
+Membership of the Committee shall consist of Directors & financial members of the Society who may be appointed for a period of one (1) year.
 Committee members should have a high level of experience with events either as an organiser, competitor or official.
-Committee Members also need to have a thorough understanding of the Society's Rules & Regulations. - 3.2.
+Committee Members also need to have a thorough understanding of the Society's Rules & Regulations.

+- 3.2.
 The terms of office of Members of the Committee shall commence after the National Show de-brief meeting each year and shall cease after the next event in the year following their appointment.

 - 3.3.
-Membership is recommended to be limited to fifteen (15) committee members, with the addition of the following automatic appointments:
+Membership is recommended to be limited to sixteen (16) committee members, with the addition of the following automatic appointments:

 - 3.3.1.
 Chairman of the Board

 - 3.3.2.
-National Events Director
+Any member of the Board of Directors.

 - 3.3.3.
-CEO/General Manager/Operational Consultant
+ChiefNAtional Executive Officer

 - 3.3.4.
-National Events Co-ordinator
+Team Leader- Events Marketing

 - 3.3.5.
-Fountain of Youth Director
+National Show Secretary